 - The actions to Enroll on first challenge and Enroll for sign-on are no longer differentiated actions.
-If a user is missing a required authenticator, they will be prompted to enroll in the required authenticators when they sign in to any app.
+If a user is missing a required authenticator, they're prompted to enroll in the required authenticators when they sign in to any app.

-- If Phone and Security Key or Biometric (WebAuthn) are optional authenticators in the MFA Enrollment Policy, the user only has Password enrolled.
-If the user tries to access an app that requires 2FA with a possession factor type, then they will be prompted to enroll for optional authenticators that satisfy possession factor type.
+- If Phone and FIDO2 (WebAuthn) (Security Key or Biometric) are configured as optional authenticators in an authentication enrollment policy, then the user has only enrolled in the Password authenticator.
+If they try to access an app that requires MFA with a possession factor type, then they're prompted to enroll in authenticators that satisfy the possession factor type.

-- For account recovery: If admins have created a password policy that allows users to perform self-service recovery with Email, Phone, or Security Question authenticators, Okta prompts users to enroll in these additional authenticators when they first sign in, even if these authenticators are disabled in the MFA enrollment policy.
+- For account recovery: If admins created a password policy that allows users to perform self-service recovery with Email, Phone, or Security Question authenticators, Okta prompts users to enroll in these additional authenticators when they first sign in, even if these authenticators are disabled in the authentication enrollment policy.

-- Email and Security Question authenticators are required if they are configured in the password policy rules for recovery
+- Email and Security Question authenticators are required if they're configured in the password policy rules for recovery

 - Email is auto-enrolled, so end users don't need to enroll manually

 - Phone is optional

-- For first-time account setup: If an admin creates an MFA enrollment policy that allows users to authenticate themselves during subsequent sign-ons using one group of authenticators, and creates a self-service recovery policy that uses a different group of authenticators, then, when the end user enrolls in Okta for the first time, the end user must enroll themselves in all of the authenticators from both the MFA enrollment policy and the self-service recovery policy; all of the authenticators from both of these policies are made available to the end user.
-During first-time account setup, both of these policies are evaluated by Okta at the same time.
-During subsequent sign-ons by the end user, regular processing rules are applied; the policies are evaluated separately and authenticators are no longer 'pooled' between the MFA enrollment policy and the self-service recovery policy.
+- For first-time account setup: If an admin creates an authentication enrollment policy that allows users to authenticate themselves during subsequent sign-ons using one group of authenticators, and creates a self-service recovery policy that uses a different group of authenticators, then, when the end user enrolls in Okta for the first time, the end user must enroll themselves in all of the authenticators from both the authentication enrollment policy and the self-service recovery policy.
+All authenticators from both of these policies are available to the end user.
+During first-time account setup, Okta evaluates both of these policies at the same time.
+During subsequent sign-ons by the end user, regular processing rules are applied.
+The policies are evaluated separately and authenticators are no longer 'pooled' between the authentication enrollment policy and the self-service recovery policy.